-The Tk'emplups te Secwepemc First Nations people of southern British Columbia will receive $33,900 over three years to work with their elders to describe cultural heritage resources (CHR) in the Kamloops Timber Supply Area and train younger tribal members to work with the forest industry to protect these resources.
+In 2013, The Tk'emplups te Secwepemc First Nations people of southern British Columbia were awarded $33,900 over three years to work with their elders to describe cultural heritage resources (CHRs) in the Kamloops Timber Supply Area and train younger tribal members to work with the forest industry to protect these resources.
 Cultural Heritage Resources are defined as the legacy of physical artifacts, tangible attributes, and intangible attributes and values of a group or society that are inherited from past generations, maintained in the present and bestowed for the benefit of future generations.
-The introduction of the Forest and Range Practices Act requires the conservation and protection of CHR.
+The introduction of the Forest and Range Practices Act requires the conservation and protection of CHRs.

-The project will create a sound and consistent method for field assessment of CHRs and develop capacity to conduct CHR assessments.
-It will also improve CHR identification through providing guidance on traditional knowledge to tribal members.
-Additionally, Tk'emplups te Secwepemc will aim to improve general awareness of CHR in the forest industry community and raise support for sustainable forest management and the SFI program among the First Nation community.
+The project created a sound and consistent method for field assessment of CHRs and developed capacity to conduct CHR assessments.
+It also improved CHR identification through providing guidance on traditional knowledge to tribal members.
+Additionally, Tk'emplups te Secwepemc was successful in improving general awareness of CHRs in the forestry community and raising support for sustainable forest management and the Sustainable Forestry Initiative certification among the First Nation community.

-This project will support a number of objectives in the SFI 2010-2014 Standard including: Objective 6: Protection of Special Sites, to manage lands that are ecologically, geologically or culturally important in a manner that takes into account their unique qualities.
-As well as Objective 18: Performance Measure 18.2, Program participants with forest management responsibilities on public lands shall confer with affected indigenous peoples (communication with indigenous peoples, understanding and respect for traditional forest-related knowledge, identify spiritually, historically or culturally important sites and address use of non-timber forest products of value to indigenous peoples)
+This project supported a number of SFI objectives including the protection of Special Sites and the management of lands that are ecologically and culturally important in a manner that takes into account their unique qualities.
+It also advanced SFI’s goal to support SFI Program Participants with forest management responsibilities on public lands in conferring with affected indigenous peoples to respect traditional forest-related knowledge, identify spiritually, historically or culturally important sites and address use of non-timber forest products of value to indigenous peoples.

 About Tk'emlups te Secwepemc